 The purpose of the proposal is to provide a plan of study in the structures option for Senior Thesis in the spring semester of 2009.
 An in-depth study focused on changing the gravity system from a composite metal deck system with composite steel beams to a one-way concrete slab with post-tensioned concrete beams will be performed.
 Changing the gravity system will require a change of lateral system as well.
 Concrete shear walls will be selected and designed for the new lateral system.
 The proposed gravity system and lateral systems will also impact the foundations and those changes will be studied.
 The concrete system will be designed using a combination of computer software and hand calculations.
 The final design will be compared with the existing system to determine the best option for 1100 Broadway.
-The breadths will focus on the historic Key System portion of the building.
-Breadth studies concentrating on a green roof on the Key System portion or the historic facade will be chosen for study.
+An architectural breadth and building enclosure breadth will be performed which focus on the green roof of the historic Key System portion of the building.